Station Independent Projects

 by David Gibson and featuring artists: Jenny Carpenter, Carrie Elston Tunick,

-Marcella Hackbardt, Sandy Litchfield, Karen Marston,
+Marcella Hackbardt, Sandy Litchfield, Karen Marston, Rachelle Mozman,

 Julie Schenkelberg and Mary Ann Strandell.